Ddystopia/Ddystopia/README.md

 ### Hi there 👋

 - 🔭 I am currently a student at STU.
+- 👩‍🏭 Employed at tind.sk as a Rust dev.
-- 🌱 At present I am studying parsers, interpreters, compilers and math.
+- 🌱 At present I am studying math, Coq, Rust, Compilers and a bunch of other interesting stuff.
-- 💬 Ask me about my day<!-- ~~please~~-->.
+- 💬 Ask me about my day <!-- ~~please~~ -->.
 - 📫 How to reach me:
   - Discord: ddystopia
   - Telegram: @Ddystopia_0